bobanetwork/boba_legacy/boba_documentation/developer/bridge-l1-and-l2/fast-bridge.md

 ## Withdraws

 > Please check the liquidity balance of the L1 Liquidity Pool first before depositing tokens on the L2 Liquidity Pool.
-If the L1 Liquidty Pool doesn't have enough balance, your funds will be fast deposited from L1 and the L2 Liquidity Pool charges a certain percentage of exit amounts.
+If the L1 Liquidty Pool doesn't have enough balance to complete your swap, your funds would be returned back to you from L1 and the L2 Liquidity Pool would charge a certain percentage of the exit amount.

 ### Withdraw ERC20s or ETH